-This procedure covers the sampling of asphalt mixtures from plants, haul units, and roadways in accordance with AASHTO R 97-19.
-Sampling is as important as testing, use care to obtain a representative sample and to avoid segregation and contamination of the material during sampling.
+This procedure covers sampling asphalt mixtures from plants, transport units, and roadways in accordance with AASHTO R 97-19.
+Sampling is as important as testing.
+Use care to obtain a representative sample.
+Avoid segregation and contamination of the material during sampling.